 Bloating, bad skin, flushed cheeks, inconsistent energy.

 These are some of the outward symptoms of inflammation.
-But it can also lead to serious internal conditions like diabetes or cancer.
+But it can also lead to serious internal ramifications like diabetes or cancer as well.

-Following the low-carb, high healthy fat keto diet can reduce inflammation and dramatically improve your health overall.
+Research suggests that following the keto diet may reduce inflammation and dramatically improve your health overall through a variety of mechanisms.

 In this article…

-We’re going to see how you can minimize inflammation and the role keto diet plays.
+We’re going to see how the role keto diet plays in inflammation.

 Signs of inflammation and their triggers